Purdue-Fort-Wayne-ACM/CyberDon/src/content/blog/2025-01-12-pfw-phishing-hackers-and-vpns.md

 The amount of effort, and lack of gain, for PFW to be spying through the VPN makes it extremely unlikely.
 However, it is true that the client presents the potential for a rogue actor to attempt to access student systems.
 Specifically, the VPN has remote access capabilities, local LAN capabilities, and local printer capabilities - presenting an ideal target for enumeration and lateral movement, as well as attacking the client system.
 It is not unheard of for rogue workers to abuse such privileges against company policies for personal gain, it's happened at TikTok, Facebook, and more.
 I would be interested in PFW's way of addressing this.

+**NOTE:** I will note that it is likely possible to use your own compliant client with the University's VPN.
+Using something like Cisco OpenConnect would mitigate many of these issues, and should comply with the AnyConnect protocol.
+Just ensure to set the endpoint to "webvpn.pfw.edu".

 ### The VPN shouldn't affect students already using a VPN

 The goal isn't for students to 'have a VPN'.
 It's for students to access campus resources from campus, and to identify a clear and common endpoint for those beyond campus.
 Whether you were already using a VPN or not is irrelevant to that.
 I will note that another VPN would likely be more secure, but I would also note that you should only use the University's VPN for accessing its resources - making this a moot concern in my opinion.